 We have investments in high performing commercial properties; aiming for those with industry-leading environmental credentials, A-Grade accommodations, and long tenancies.

 Once acquired, we take an active approach to managing them, liaising with tenants and operators to improve their environmental and social impacts and maintain strong leases.

 With this style of investment, we aim to deliver attractive yields with the potential for capital appreciation over the terms of the investments.

 We work on ambitious rejuvenations of properties that have great unrealised long-term potential.
-These range from restoring and improving 401 Collins, an art-deco CBD building, to redeveloping the Younghusband Precinct, a beautiful industrial village, centered on red-brick warehouses in Melbourne’s inner north-west.
+The flagship example is the restoration and improvements of 401 Collins, an art-deco CBD building, that now has an energy use profile comparable with a new build.

 These investments can have significant long-term benefits; we aim to marry capital growth with the deepest of environmental and social impacts.